jscad/OpenJSCAD.org/packages/io/io/packages/dxf-serializer/README.md

 ## @jscad/dxf-serializer

-> dxf serializer for the jscad project (from CSG)
+> DXF serializer for the JSCAD project (from CSG)

 [![npm version](https://badge.fury.io/js/%40jscad%2Fdxf-serializer.svg)](https://badge.fury.io/js/%40jscad%2Fdxf-serializer)
 [![Build Status](https://travis-ci.org/jscad/io.svg)](https://travis-ci.org/jscad/dxf-serializer)

 ## Overview

-This serializer outputs a 'blobable' array of data (from a CSG object) ie an array that can either be passed directly to a Blob (`new Blob(blobable)`) or converted to a Node.js buffer.
+This serializer outputs a 'blobable' array of data (from one or more CSG library objects).
+The array of data can either be used to create a Blob (`new Blob(blobable)`), or converted to a Node.js buffer.

+The serialization of the following objects are possible.
+- CAG serialization to DXF LWPOLYLINE or POLYLINE
+- CSG serialization to DXF 3DFACE(s)
+- CSG.Path2D serialization to DXF LWPOLYLINE or POLYINE

 ## Table of Contents